The Honor Code

-The Texas State University Policy and Procedures Statement (UPPS) 07.10.01 for academic integrity establishes the following:
+The Texas State University Policy and Procedure Statement UPPS No. 07.10.01, Honor Code, for academic integrity establishes the following:

 The university expects both faculty and students to respect and follow the Honor Code.
 For students, this means that all academic work will be done by the individual to whom it's assigned, without unauthorized aid of any kind.